brandonhyc/note_collection/基础笔记/Angular/Angular.md

   A template is a HTML view where you can display data by binding controls to properties of an Angular component.
 ### What is a module?

+  You can think of modules like packages or bundles containing the required code for a specific use case, it includes components and services.
 Modules are logical boundaries in your application and the application is divided into separate modules to separate the functionality of your application.

   ```typescript
   import { NgModule }      from '@angular/core';